lsst-sqre/sqr-009/index.rst

 We also are considering to follow Vega-lite specification for generating static plots from data (https://vega.github.io/vega-lite/).

-For level 0 QA, the QA analysis code is developed as *afterburner* scripts running on the outputs of the LSST stack processing for a fixed dataset (http://dmtn-008.lsst.io/en/latest/) using the measurements framework being developed by SQuaRE (https://validate-drp.lsst.io/v/DM-6917/).
+The QA analysis code run on the output data repositories (http://dmtn-008.lsst.io/en/latest/) using the measurements framework being developed by SQuaRE (https://validate-drp.lsst.io/v/DM-6917/).

-These scripts are be executed as part of the CI system an push data to the QA dashboard for monitoring the LSST Science Requirements. ``post_qa`` (https://github.com/lsst-sqre/post-qa) is the component responsible to assemble the JSON with the information posted to the dashboard API.
+``post_qa`` (https://github.com/lsst-sqre/post-qa) is the component responsible to assemble the JSON with the information to be pushed to the QA dashboard.

-For level 1 and 2 QA, FITS image visualization will be added using FFTools JS API (https://github.com/lsst/firefly/blob/master/docs/fftools-api-overview.md) or *opensource* third party tools that complement FFTools like Aladin Lite + HiPS image format (http://aladin.u-strasbg.fr/hips/) or visiOmatic + PTIF image format (https://github.com/astromatic/visiomatic) for all-sky/patch/exposure/ccd level visualization.
+For QA-1 and QA-2, FITS image visualization will be added using FFTools JS API (https://github.com/lsst/firefly/blob/master/docs/fftools-api-overview.md) or *opensource* third party tools like Aladin Lite + HiPS image format (http://aladin.u-strasbg.fr/hips/) or visiOmatic + PTIF image format (https://github.com/astromatic/visiomatic) for all-sky/patch/exposure/ccd level visualization.

 The visualization needs, as summarized at https://dev.lsstcorp.org/trac/wiki/Winter2014/Design/DataAnalysisToolkit